 What Type of Commitment is Required?

 The Mentor program runs at the beginning of every academic year, from October through September.
-The teams should communicate at least once every 2 weeks, primarily through e-mail.
+The teams should communicate at least 2 hours/month, primarily through e-mail.
+Generally, the time commitment ranges from several hours per week to a few hours per month depending on the preferences of both the Mentee and the Mentor.
+It is up to the student and the Mentor to decide together what works best for them.
 The mentor and mentee agree on the type of their relationship in terms of time duration, topics discussed, etc.

 During the Christmas, Easter, and summer vacations as well as semester break, teams are encouraged to arrange a site visit at the mentor's place of employment, if possible.